TRIAL OF THE CHICAGO 7*CUT TO THE CHASE*

 NOTE: This spoiler was submitted by Jeremy

-The film starts with archive footage of President Franklin D. Roosevelt raising the monthly draft count for the Vietnam War.
+The film starts with archive footage of President Johnson raising the monthly draft count for the Vietnam War.
 Critics such as Martin Luther King, Jr make their opinions well known.
 Across the country, several groups are gathering to protest the war.

 At a meeting of the Students for a Democratic Society (SDS), leaders Tom Hayden (Eddie Redmayne) and Rennie Davis (Alex Sharp) speak to their group on their plans to go to Chicago to protest at the Democratic National Convention.
 At the same time, Youth International Party (Yippies) leaders Abbie Hoffman (Sacha Baron Cohen) and Jerry Rubin (Jeremy Strong) also make plans to lead their group for the same cause.
 David Dellinger (John Carroll Lynch), leader of the Mobilization to End the War in Vietnam (The Mobe), prepares to go off on his own to protest, despite the concerns of his wife (Meghan Rafferty) and son Daniel (Brady Jenness).
 Black Panther National Chairman Bobby Seale (Yahya Abdul-Mateen II) is going out to make a speech, and he does not plan to do things peacefully since he knows what happened to figures like King, Malcolm X, Medgar Evars, and even Jesus.
 Tom and Rennie relay info to Abbie and Jerry as to their intentions for the protest.
 The government is aware of the protest and sends thousands of troops and officers into Chicago, and other critics in favor of the war paint the men out as revolutionaries hellbent on the destruction of the American government.